haiyuan-yu-lab/NetFlow3D/README.md

 	python NetFlow3D.py -m example/input/mutations.maf -R low -I test -X example/input/expressed_genes.txt -n example/input/interactome.txt -t 10

-If you run the above command correctly, the output files should be found in `./output/` with prefix `test_`.
+If you run the above command, the output files should be found in `./output/` with prefix `test_`.
 To get an idea of what the output files should look like, please see example output files in `./example/output/`.

 ## Prepare input files